WarintornNawong/Portfolio/Command Audio Classification/README.md

 ![image](https://user-images.githubusercontent.com/104628789/170482392-e2905df7-4959-45d7-94b7-b9f9bad0736d.png)

+With additional CNN layers, the accuracy of this results was 82.25 % so it is suitable to increase additional CNN layers for improving the model accuracy.

 ### SECOND ATTEMPTS (Baseline + OneCNN/MaxPool Layers)
 - Results

 ![image](https://user-images.githubusercontent.com/104628789/170482500-8df009a4-2382-4f4d-9b20-ecbe5a6be516.png)

+With additional pool Layers, the accuracy of this results was 80.0 % which is not at higher than the previous attempts due to overfit problems.

 ### THIRD ATTEMPTS (Baseline + One Layers+L2)
 - Results

 ![image](https://user-images.githubusercontent.com/104628789/170482565-de06d2e9-c51f-4f0d-bdeb-9da2c9d48f73.png)
+With additional L2 regularizer, it cause higher overfit with 77 % accuracy.

 ### FORTH  ATTEMPTs (Baseline + One CNN + Dropout)
 - Results